lubacien/MLproject2/README.md

 In this section we explain how our project folder is organised and where to find the needed files.

 ### Data Folder
 This folder contains the train and test data in zip archives.
-Rexecuting run.py will unzip these folders and make the files availible in the following directories:
+In order to run the code the dataset consisting of training.zip and test_set_images.zip must be placed in the data/ folder, due to limits to the submission size.
+Executing run.py will unzip these files and make the the following directories containing the files:

 1. **training** : consists of the images and associated groundtruths.
 2. **test_set_images** : Consists of the images we use to test our model.